fahimbinkhair/currency_converter/README.md

 This is a small project developped using symfony 4.2 and JQuery to calculate destination amount providing source currency, desctination currency and source amount

 # How to install (On Linux)
+1) cd into project /project_dir/
-1) Composer install will install the packages
+2) Composer install will install the packages
-2) Create the virtual host config file (/etc/apache2/sites-available/sendmoney.zit.conf)
+3) Create the virtual host config file (/etc/apache2/sites-available/sendmoney.zit.conf to run on the browser)
 <code>
     <VirtualHost *:80>
         ServerName admin@sendmoney.zit